directifyapp/directify-mcp/README.md

 > **You:** Update all listings that don't have a description and add a short one based on their name and category.

 Claude will use `list_listings`, then `update_listing` for each one.

+### Create programmatic SEO pages

+> **You:** Create comparison pages for "NYC vs Chicago pizza", "NYC vs LA tacos", and "NYC vs Boston seafood" with SEO titles and descriptions.

+Claude will use `create_page` for each with markdown content, `unlisted` placement, and SEO metadata.

+### Manage custom pages

+> **You:** Add an About Us page to the navbar and a Terms of Service page to the footer.

+Claude will use `create_page` with `placement: "navbar"` and `placement: "footer"`.

 ## Rate Limits